Loan Amount vs. Insured Amount: Determining How Much Coverage You Need

 Additional Coverage You Might Need

-- Make a complete home inventory list of expensive or hard to replace belongings, complete with replacement cost.
+- Make a complete home inventory list of expensive or hard to replace belongings, complete with prices to fully replace.

 - Check with local builders to determine an appropriate per square foot rebuilding cost in your area.